opensci/blog.opensci.info/_posts/2014-12-08-PLoS-ALM-Charts-Google-Fusion-Tables.md

 Google Charts can add more user interaction, such as allowing the user to select a filter by year, or which citation sources to sort by.
 Extra formatting can be used, for example to provide links to let users easily read the full article.

+Any time PLoS releases updated versions of the CSV data, the Fusion Table can be updated, and the visualization will automatically contain the new version of the data.